Chas Newby

-Charles Newby (born 18 June 1941) is a British musician who was briefly the bassist for the Beatles for several gigs in December 1960, while Stuart Sutcliffe was still in Hamburg focusing on his art career.
+Charles Newby (18 June 1941 – 22 May 2023) was a British musician who was briefly the bassist for the Beatles for several gigs in December 1960, while Stuart Sutcliffe was still in Hamburg focusing on his art career.

 Career

-When the Beatles returned from West Germany for the first time, they were short of a bass guitarist.
+When the Beatles returned from West Germany for the first time, they were in need of a bass guitarist.
 Pete Best suggested Chas Newby.
 Newby had been with The Black Jacks (Best's group), and was now attending university; however, he was on holiday, and so he agreed to play with the Beatles.

 Newby appeared with the Beatles for four engagements in December 1960 (17 December, Casbah Club, Liverpool; 24 December, Grosvenor Ballroom, Liscard; 27 December, Litherland Town Hall; 31 December, Casbah Club).
 John Lennon asked him to go to West Germany for the Beatles' second trip, but Newby chose to return to university.
-After Lennon and George Harrison both declined to switch to bass guitar, Paul McCartney, who previously played guitar and piano, reluctantly became the band's bassist.
+After Lennon and George Harrison both declined to switch to bass guitar, Paul McCartney, who previously played guitar and piano, reluctantly became the band's bass player.

-Personal life
+Personal life and death

-Newby taught mathematics at Droitwich Spa High School in Droitwich Spa and now lives in Alcester, where he plays in a charity group, the Racketts.
-Since 2016, Newby has been performing as a member of the Quarrymen, the band that was the precursor to the Beatles.
+Newby taught mathematics at Droitwich Spa High School in Droitwich Spa and most recently lived in Alcester, where he played in a charity group, the Racketts.
+In 2016, Newby began performing as a member of the Quarrymen, the band that was the precursor to the Beatles.

+Newby died on 22 May 2023, at the age of 81.